 What is the best way to start?

-Everyone has a different level of knowledge on digital marketing.
+Everyone has a different level of knowledge about digital marketing.

-I recommend to people who are not familiar with WordPress or blogging to start with Blogger.
+I recommend that people not familiar with WordPress or blogging start with Blogger.

 Here are some helpful articles to get you started with content marketing:

 - Digital Content Marketing – What Artists Need to Know

 - Best Content Marketing Strategy for Visual Artists